 Solar Car Charging Ports

 In 2012 the town established state-of-the-art solar charging stations in Point Lookout.
-The 14K system, which was funded through grant monies, includes four car charging ports and associated solar canopies.
+The 14K system, which was funded through grant monies, includes three car charging ports and associated solar canopies.
 Each port can power two electric-powered vehicles and offers two levels of charging (120V and 240V).
-The three solar car ports located in the East Marina in Point Lookout are open to the public and can provide power for an array of electric vehicles, including the town's fleet of Global Electric Motorcars (GEMS) and John Deere Gator electric vehicles.
-One solar car charging port is located within the town's Energy Park adjacent to the Conservation and Waterways Administration Building.
+The three solar car ports located in the East Marina in Point Lookout are open to the public, are free of charge, and can accommodate six vehicles.
+An additional solar car charging port, located within the town's Energy Park adjacent to the Conservation and Waterways Administration Building, is utilized by the town for its fleet of Global Electric Motorcars (GEMS) and John Deere Gator eletric vehicles.